CBOSS PTC Project

 View the CBOSS PTC photo gallery HERE.

-Day work will occur July 28 – August 1 from 7 a.m. to 5 p.m. to identify utility lines.
+Day work will occur September 2 – September 5 from 7 a.m. to 5 p.m. to identify utility lines and install conduit for fiber optic cable.
 Crews will work as quietly as possible.

-Day work will occur July 28 – August 1 from 7 a.m. to 5 p.m. to pull inner-duct through existing conduit in the ground and install/test fiber optic cable.
+Day work will occur September 2 – September 5 from 7 a.m. to 5 p.m.
+Crews will be testing fiber optic cable.
+Neighbors may experience some minor installation noise during this time.
 Crews will work as quietly as possible.

 General Project Fact Sheet